Lucena: Festivals and celebrations

 The first Pasayahan in 1987 was a big triumph that it has become an annual affair.
-Year after year, the Pasayahan draws a sea of frolicking humanity.
-Pasayahan features the Chami Festival to promote Lucena’s very own native delicacies, the chami and tinapa.
-Other features, such as the Binibining Pasayahan, a street fashion show, a talent competition for LGBTQ youth, and other street concerts, take the stage in Pasayahan.
+Year after year, the Pasayahan draws a sea of humanity.
+Pasayahan features the Chami Festival to promote Lucena’s own native delicacies, the chami and tinapa.
+Other features, such as the Binibining Pasayahan, a street fashion show, a talent competition, and other street concerts, take the stage in Pasayahan.
 Originally intended as three days of spirited merrymaking in the streets, the event has become a weeklong to monthlong tourist attraction.

 The celebration also coincides with the Feast of St. Ferdinand, one of the patrons of the Catholic churches in Lucena, celebrated every 30 May.